kuack-io/docs/public/1.x/getting-started.md

 - A Kubernetes cluster (local `kind`, `minikube` or a managed cluster).
 - `kubectl` and `helm` installed.

+Note: logs streaming will not work in k3s clusters, because its implementation for konnectivity is non-standard.
+Support for k3s will be added in later releases.
+For now, please use in minikube, kind, EKS, GKE or other non-rancher clusters

 ## 1. Install Kuack via Helm

 Install the chart directly from the OCI registry: